kubernetes/enhancements/keps/sig-network/3178-iptables-cleanup/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-There is no simple way to do this because if the feature is working correctly there will be no difference in externally-visible behavior.
-(The generated iptables rules will be different, but the _effect_ of the generated iptables rules will be the same.)
+The feature is not "used by workloads"; when enabled, it is always in effect and affects the cluster as a whole.

 ###### How can someone using this feature know that it is working for their instance?

 - [X] Other (treat as last resort)

-  - Details: As above, the feature is not supposed to have any externally-visible effect.
+  - Details: The feature is not supposed to have any externally-visible effect.
 If anything is not working, it is likely to be a third-party component, so it is impossible to say what a failure might look like.